 Gurcharan Bawa is a board member of the Southern California Public Power Authority (SCPPA) and the California Municipal Utilities Association Board of Governors (CMUA) and serves on committees of Intermountain power project and Magnolia power project.

-Eric Klinkner, Deputy General Manager
+Eric Klinkner, Deputy General Manager & Acting AGM of Power Supply

-A 23-year veteran in the utility industry, Mr. Klinkner has been with Pasadena Water and Power since 1995, a community-owned utility serving more than 125,000 customers.
+Mr. Klinkner has been with Pasadena Water and Power since 1995, a community-owned utility serving more than 125,000 customers.
 His utility experience covers a wide range that includes power generation, transmission, trading and scheduling, water and power conservation, renewable resource procurement, and environmental and strategic policy development.
 Early in his career, Mr. Klinkner was instrumental in preparing Pasadena’s electric system for deregulation and participation in the California Independent System Operator markets.

 In 2000, Mr. Klinkner was promoted to Assistant General Manager of Power Supply where he guided Pasadena through the energy crisis and was instrumental in diversifying Pasadena’s power supply to include a variety of renewable sources and more efficient local generation.
 In 2004, Mr. Klinkner was selected as Deputy General Manager, where he spearheaded significant increases in Pasadena’s energy efficiency, water conservation, and solar incentive programs.
 Today, Pasadena ranks amongst the highest levels of energy efficiency and renewable resource goals in the state.